JSpeedie/G2ME-legacy/README.md

 **This flag is not recommended for use.**

+## G2ME-server Usage

+### The 'p' flag

+This flag takes an argument of a port number, specifying the port through which the server should be accessed.
+This flag \fBmust\fP be specified.

+## G2ME-client Usage

+### The 'a' flag

+This flag takes an argument of an IP address, specifying the address of the machine running `G2ME-server` that we would like to reach.
+This flag **must** be specified.

+### The 'C' flag

+This flag takes no arguments and asks the server to return a CSV of all the head-to-heads of all the players in the system on the server.

+### The 'h' flag

+This flag takes an argument of a player name whose Glicko2 outcome history will be returned by the server, provided they exist in the G2ME data on the server.

+### The 'M' flag

+This flag takes no arguments and asks the server to return a table of all the head-to-heads of all the players in the system on the server.

+### The 'O' flag

+This flag takes no arguments and asks the server to return an ordered list of players in their system, ranked from highest Glicko2 rating to lowest.

+### The 'p' flag

+This flag takes an argument of a port number, specifying the port through which the server should be accessed.
+This flag **must** be specified.

+### The 'R' flag

+This flag takes an argument of a player name whose records (i.e., their head-to-heads) will be returned by the server, provided they exist in the G2ME data on the server.

 ## The Glicko2 System Explained

 In chess they often use elo to generate a number that represents your skill.